-As requested, we have performed an analysis of the Postretirement Health Plan provided by the State of Delaware as of July 1, 2017.
-The following report contains our findings and disclosures required by The Governmental Accounting Standards Board (GASB) standard.
+As requested, we have performed an analysis of the Postretirement Health Plan provided by the State of Delaware as of July 1, 2018.
+The following report contains our findings and additional disclosures required by Government Finance Officers Association (GFOA) for excellence in financial reporting.